arangodb/spring-data-demo/README.md

 public class Character {
 ```

-The next time we run our demo the output will be changed to:
+Next time we run our demo the output will be changed to:

 ```
 Save 43 additional characters